88 tongue twisters and growing

-From the classic "She sells seashells" to the MIT-researched "Pad kid poured curd pulled cod" (officially the hardest tongue twister ever created), this collection challenges your pronunciation skills at every level.
-Tongue twisters are more than just party tricks — they are used by speech therapists, actors, singers, public speakers, and language learners to improve articulation, fluency, and vocal clarity.
+From the classic "She sells seashells" to the MIT-researched "Pad kid poured curd pulled cod" (officially the hardest tongue twister ever created), this collection challenges your pronunciation at every level.
+Tongue twisters are used by speech therapists, actors, singers, public speakers, and language learners to improve articulation, fluency, and vocal clarity.

 Explore More Brain Training